mzattera/v4j/docs/008/index.md

 <a id="Note2">**{2}**</a> A parameter my code uses is the minimum amount of terms using an edge of the state machine
 (that is, a specific sequence of two characters).
 For the machine in this note, I used a minimum weight of 10.
-A machine with higher F-Score (TP=1'194, Precision=0.371, Recall=0.232, F-score=0.286)  can be created using a minimum weight of 5; its grammar is described in
+A machine with higher F1 (TP=1'194, Precision=0.371, Recall=0.232, F1=0.286)  can be created using a minimum weight of 5; its grammar is described in
 [StateMachine05_grammar.txt](https://github.com/mzattera/v4j/blob/v.9.0.0/resources/analysis/slots/StateMachine05_grammar.txt) and a graphical representation suitable for [Gephi](https://gephi.org/) can be found in `StateMachine05.gephi` in [same folder](https://github.com/mzattera/v4j/blob/v.9.0.0/resources/analysis/slots/).
 I this discussion, I am ignoring it, as it is also slightly more complex that the one presented here.